 - Visual experience: A single image doesn’t cut it.
 Today, users want to see multiple images, videos, and even images of the product packaging to know what they can expect.

 - Frictionless shopping: Reduce as many barriers as you can and make the shopping process intuitive and easy.
 For example, allow customers to use a variety of payment options and to reorder with one click.

-- Personalisation: Use customer segmentation to show shoppers recommended products, customer-type pricing, personalised payment and shipping information, and more.
+- Personalization: Use customer segmentation to show shoppers recommended products, customer-type pricing, personalized payment and shipping information, and more.

 - Self-service functionality: Today’s buyers want to do as much as they can on their own.
 This includes solving their own problems with self-service help centers and choosing product configurations without talking to a salesperson.

 - Mobile-friendly design: While many manufacturers and wholesalers see more conversions on desktop, more and more decision makers are conducting research on mobile.
 Some even complete their purchases on mobile devices while “on the go,” so it’s imperative that your site is properly sized and laid out for a great mobile experience.

 - Real-time inventory availability: If customers can purchase online, they should be able to browse your inventory in real time.
 When out of stock items are clearly grayed out or labeled as such, you’ll avoid disappointing a customer after they try to make a purchase.

 - Multiple shipping options: B2B shoppers need access to a variety of shipping times and carriers to accomplish their objectives.
 They may need to ship to multiple recipients, as well.

 Benefits of unifying your B2C and B2B eCommerce sites

 If you sell both B2B and B2C, it may seem easier to keep things separate and just add the backend systems you need to improve your B2B experience.
 However, adding systems a-la-carte is a recipe for miscommunication, inventory mishaps, and disappointed customers.